tardate/LittleArduinoProjects/playground/AudioDSP/Distortion/README.md

-# #236 AudioDSP/Boost
+# #237 AudioDSP/Distortion

-AudioDSP boost effect based on the pedalSHIELD.
+AudioDSP distortion effect based on the pedalSHIELD.

 ## Notes

-[Boost.ino](./Boost.ino) is a simple clean boost/volume control example from the pedalSHIELD examples.
+[Distortion.ino](./Distortion.ino) is a simple distortion effect from the pedalSHIELD examples.
-The pushbuttons control the output volume up and down.
+The pushbuttons control the distorion level up and down.

 Core algorithm:

-* the main loop sets the effect on/off indicator (LED on pin 13)
-* input read/output write is handled in the Timer 1 interrupt service routine
+* input value is clipped by the distortion level read/set by the push-buttons

 ### AudioDspDriver Library